DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 (a) magazine as downloadable PDF file;

-(b) magazine as PDF-based app in a tablet, via commercial app platform (such as Scribd or issu) or PDF-to-app software.
+(b) magazine as PDF-based app in a tablet, via commercial app platform (such as Scribd or Issuu) or PDF-to-app software.
 Low-cost solution with a traditional revenue model (in-app purchase).
 Commercial authoring solution: Woodwing.

 (c) magazine as HTML5-based publication in a platform app.
 Commercial distribution platform solution: Blendle.